-This section describes the known issues and suggested workarounds for OrbixNames 3.0.1.
+This section describes the known issues and suggested workarounds for OrbixNames 3.0.1 and later versions.

 OrbixNames Utilities

 The C++ OrbixNames utilities have a switch -h.
 However this switch does not work.
 To change the host that is to be used by a utility, explicitly set the desired host value using the variable IT_NAMES_SERVER in the orbixnames3.cfg file.